-On February 4, 2017, a Saturday night, a high-school student in the U.K. realized he wasn’t going to university to study computer science so he wrote a short program in C, and within a few hours had 150,000 internet-connected printers across the world spitting out ASCII art and messages.
-All this was harmless although the messages did say the compromise was the result of a botnet (there was no botnet).
+On February 4, 2017, a Saturday night, a high-school student in the U.K. realized he wasn’t going to university to study computer science.
+So he wrote a short program in C, and within a few hours, 150,000 internet-connected printers across the world were spitting out ASCII art and messages.
+All this was harmless, although the messages did say the compromise was the result of a botnet (there was no botnet).
 That said, what if such a botnet had been a real threat?
 How many organizations today include printers—or any aspect of the Internet of Things (IoT)—in their current threat models?

-Known only by the nickname “Stackoverflowin,” the youth responsible agreed to an an interview with Motherboard.
-The student explained that he had been programming 14 hours a day and as a consequence had trashed his grades.
+Known only by the nickname Stackoverflowin, the youth responsible agreed to an interview with Motherboard.
+The student explained that he had been programming 14 hours a day and, as a consequence, had trashed his grades.
 Now, at least within the U.K., he will not be able to attend the computer science university programs he’d wanted.
-His script, however, was successful, finding a number of restaurant POS systems, with images of ASCII-drawn robots pouring out onto counter tops world-wide.
+His script, however, was successful, finding a number of restaurant POS systems, with images of ASCII-drawn robots pouring out onto counter tops worldwide.

-Cui first came onto national media as a graduate student when he reported that he could make a laser printer burst into flames—or at least that’s what the popular media reported.
-At that time printer manufacturers didn’t always authenticate or otherwise sign their updates so Cui, using a freely available update schema from a major printer manufacture, designed and installed a malicious printer update that would disable the thermal sensor on a fuser in an inexpensive laser printer.
+Cui first came into national media as a graduate student when he reported that he could make a laser printer burst into flames—or at least that’s what the popular media reported.
+At that time printer manufacturers didn’t always authenticate or otherwise sign their updates, so Cui, using a freely available update schema from a major printer manufacturer, designed and installed a malicious printer update that would disable the thermal sensor on a fuser in an inexpensive laser printer.
 This would in turn cause the printer to overheat and perhaps be hot enough to burn the paper inside.

-Cui also found that Voice over IP (VoIP) phones in corporate offices could also be compromised.
-Doing so required what’s known as an “evil maid” scenario which, in security, is when a maid cleaning a hotel room inserts a USB onto your laptop to compromise your machine.
-In this case a janitor, after hours, would plug a USB into one of the phones and, once the malware was installed, the phone would then leverage a vulnerability that allowed the microphone used for hands-free operation to turn on even when the handset or the phone itself was not in use.
+Cui also found that voice over IP (VoIP) phones in corporate offices could be compromised.
+Doing so required what’s known in security as an “evil maid” scenario, which is when a maid cleaning a hotel room inserts a USB into your laptop to compromise your machine.
+In this case, a janitor after hours could plug a USB into one of the phones.
+Once the malware was installed, the phone could then leverage a vulnerability that allowed the microphone used for hands-free operation to turn on even when the handset or the phone itself was not in use.
 In other words, the desktop phone could eavesdrop on live conversations at or around the desk.

-In the last few months, thousands of surveillance cameras worldwide were found to have the credentials hard coded, meaning once someone knew the password they could gain administrative control of the devices.
-Someone did and managed to construct the one of the largest IoT-based botnets known as Mirai.
+In the last few months, thousands of surveillance cameras worldwide were found to have their credentials hard-coded, meaning that once someone knew the password, they could gain administrative control of the devices.
+Someone did and managed to construct one of the largest IoT-based botnets, known as Mirai.

-The difference is that IoT devices are, deep down, embedded systems running a variety of different Real time Operating Systems (RTOS)—some of which are secure, some not.
-These devices have been around for years meaning there are legacy devices out in the fields of large power generation plants that cannot be updated.
-Newer consumer devices invading our homes and offices are no better — some inexpensive devices are built with vulnerable open source components and were designed for obsolescence rather than updates.
+The difference is that IoT devices are, deep down, embedded systems running a variety of different real-time operating systems (RTOS)—some secure, some not.
+These devices have been around for years, meaning there are legacy devices out in the fields of large power generation plants that cannot be updated.
+Newer consumer devices invading our homes and offices are no better.
+Some inexpensive devices are built with vulnerable open source components and were designed for obsolescence rather than updates.

-It is important to consider any internet connected device in your threat model.
-The risks poised by these devices today may not seem large, but as we have seen with common devices (printers, video conferencing systems, and surveillance cameras) researchers and bad actors alike have nonetheless found viable compromises.
-And, as we have seen already, composing a few surveillance cameras can result in bigger consequences.
+It is important to consider all internet-connected devices in your threat model.
+The risks posed by these devices today may not seem large.
+Nonetheless, as we have seen with common devices (printers, video conferencing systems, and surveillance cameras), researchers and bad actors alike have found viable compromises.
+And compromising a few surveillance cameras can result in bigger consequences.

 Trust, but verify, each internet-connected device you add to the network.
 Testing the firmware of any device brought inside the organization to learn its software composition should be part of any modern security policy.
 And if you can’t effectively define security controls to mitigate the risks posed by a given IoT device in your organization, then consider purchasing another device.